sebasthehooch/sui-object-model-workshop/README.md

 In this lesson, you learn how to handle returned objects properly.

-### Exercise
+### Exercise 1: Handling Returned Sui NFT

-View the contents [`banana.move`](./lessons/returning_objects/banana_without_display/sources/banana_without_display.move).
-There is a deployed instance of this package on the Sui blockchain.
-The address of the package is [`0xadfb946c8c887446d284dae80ac8501c02ec9b9157babb96ca884773bfbb7771`](https://suiscan.xyz/testnet/object/0xadfb946c8c887446d284dae80ac8501c02ec9b9157babb96ca884773bfbb7771/txs).
+The package of the SUIII NFT is at [`0x83feeef5abcb1d5caca48f5e4e2259f8fbbcac88c10d82cc95ed58ff6f0dcd79`](https://suiscan.xyz/testnet/object/0x83feeef5abcb1d5caca48f5e4e2259f8fbbcac88c10d82cc95ed58ff6f0dcd79/tx-blocks) and the NFT object type is [`0x83feeef5abcb1d5caca48f5e4e2259f8fbbcac88c10d82cc95ed58ff6f0dcd79::sui_nft::SuiNFT`](https://suiscan.xyz/testnet/collection/0x83feeef5abcb1d5caca48f5e4e2259f8fbbcac88c10d82cc95ed58ff6f0dcd79::sui_nft::SuiNFT/items).

+View the contract at [`sui_nft.move`](./lessons/returning_objects/sui_nft/sources/sui_nft.move).
+Try to mint an NFT to your account and view it at explorer with PTBs.

 Navigate to [`scripts/lessons/return_objects/exercise.ts`](./scripts/src/lessons/return_objects/exercise.ts) and complete the exercise.

+> Bonus Challenge: Can you deploy the [SUIII NFT package](./lessons/returning_objects/sui_nft) yourself and use different text and images for the NFT?
+> [Install the Sui CLI](https://docs.sui.io/guides/developer/getting-started/sui-install), [Create Deployer Address](https://docs.sui.io/guides/developer/getting-started/get-address), and deposit gas coins from faucet, then use `sui client publish --skip-dependency-verification` to deploy!

-## Objects as Input
+## Lesson 2: Objects as Input

 There are a lot of situations where one will want to interact with objects on Sui.
 Referencing and using objects in Sui Move is simple but nuanced.
 To reference an object in Sui Move, make the object a function parameter.
 For example,